Framework

 • No built-in cache-level optimistic update APIs (you can still use ephemeral state from something like a useMutation hook to achieve this at the component level)

-🧠 If you know right away that you'd like to or need to use something more robust like TanStack Query, skip to the External Data Loading page
+If you know right away that you'd like to or need to use something more robust like TanStack Query, skip to the External Data Loading guide.

 Using the Router Cache